sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Dataset Materialization
+## Simple Materialization
 Duration: 20

 For this exercise, we will leverage the sample database provided by Snowflake called `TPCH_SF10` which has an `ORDERS` table consisting of 9 columns and 15M rows.

-It is typical to use Sigma to join tables, add groupings and calculated columns.
-Doing so will create a dataset that may benefit from materialization.
+It is typical to use Sigma to join tables, add groupings and calculated columns when materializing.
+As previously discussed, flat tables will not benefit from materialization.

-We will assume that our dataset has some joins and calculated columns, but skip that work in this QuickStart as it is assumed to be understood how to do that.
-We want to focus on how to materialize the final dataset that we have created in Sigma.
+We will assume that our data has some joins and calculated columns, but skip that work in this section, as it is assumed to be understood how to do that in Sigma.
+We want to focus on how to materialize in Sigma first.

+We will do a more complex, grouped table example later.

 In Sigma, click the `Connections` and select `Snowflake Trial` from the connection list: